tonykolomeytsev/figx/docs/src/README.md

 - ⚡ **Fast**: FigX exports and transforms assets from Figma significantly faster than figma-export, and orders of magnitude faster than doing it manually — the only speed limit here is Figma’s REST API rate limit 😅

 - ⚖️ **Correct**: The result of importing assets into your project precisely reflects what’s defined in the FigX configuration — no more, no less.
-You now have a single source of truth for design assets.

 - 🛡️ **Reliable**: Importing assets through FigX yields the same result on any machine and any OS.
 Non-reproducible results can only occur due to changes made by designers in Figma, not because of the developers or the tool.